Nodal

 June 7th, 1995.
 1:15 AM.
 You arrive home after a year abroad.
 You expect your family to greet you, but the house is empty.
 Something's not right.
 Where is everyone?
 And what's happened here?
 Unravel the mystery for yourself in Gone Home, a story exploration game from The Fullbright Company.

-Why You'll Like It: Like Edith Finch, it uses first-person exploration of a family home to gradually uncover a deeply personal story through environmental details and found objects.
+Why You'll Like It: Like Edith Finch, it centers on exploring a family home and piecing together an intimate, emotional story through objects, spaces, and quiet discovery.

 2. #2 Firewatch